grpc/proposal/A51-custom-backend-metrics.md

 To do that, we should not compare maps for de-duplication, instead, we can bump up a generation_id of the metrics data every time users make a change.
 Each client connection only needs to compare its previous generation_id to do deduplication.
-The optimization strategy can be implemented until there are concrete use cases in the future.
+The optimization strategy can be implemented in the future if there are concrete use cases.

+In addition to the minimum report interval configuration at the OOB server, it might be useful in the future to also let the users specify the default report interval separately.
 The reporting frequency in the OOB request is final because it is a server-streaming API.
 Clients would terminate the OOB stream and reconnect if they want to change the frequency.
-Switching to a bidi stream will make it possible to change the reporting frequency in flight, but it should not impact the public interface.
+Switching to a bidi stream will make it possible to change the reporting frequency in flight, but this can be done in the future if needed without impacting the public interface.

 ## Implementation
 This will be implemented in Java, Go and C++.